-- 1) Reduction of the investment universe (minimum 20% of the portfolio's equity and corporate bond components): - i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work,

-- and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Companies with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
+- 1) Reduction of the investment universe (minimum 20% of the portfolio's equity and corporate bond components): - i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules - in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: The equity and corporate bond portfolio positions with a global START rating of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
+Companies in the portfolio with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
 Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "E" to "A") may re-enter the sub-fund's investment universe if they have a START rating of "C" or higher. - 2) Active stewardship: companies' ESG engagement efforts contributing to a heightened awareness and improvement in companies' sustainable development policies are measured using the following indicators: (a) level of active engagement and voting policies, (b) number of engagement efforts, (c) voting rate and (d) participation in shareholder (or bondholder) meetings.
+Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") having obtained a START score of "C" or above (on a rating scale from "A" to "E") may re-enter the fund's investment universe. - 2) Active stewardship: ESG engagement efforts with companies, contributing to a heightened awareness and improvement in companies' sustainable development policies are measured using the following indicators: (a) level of active engagement and voting policies, (b) number of engagement efforts, (c) voting rate and (d) participation in shareholder (or bondholder) meetings.